How Kahoot became my teaching life saver

 I first found out about Kahoot because one of the staff members in the team was using it.

-The best part is that Kahoot allows me to prepare a lot beforehand, which is something I’m naturally more comfortable with.
+What I really like about Kahoot is that it allows me to prepare a lot beforehand, which is something I’m good at.
 Instead of relying only on spontaneous classroom energy, I can design activities in advance and bring that energy into the room through the game.

 Using Kahoot for community building